Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed guiding couples through high cost behavioral change to help a relationship survive an infidelity crisis.
+In the last section, we discussed guiding couples through high cost behavioral change to help a relationship survive an infidelity crisis.

-On this track, we will discuss overcoming the resistance to behavior change in cognitive behavioral therapy.
+In this section, we will discuss overcoming the resistance to behavior change in cognitive behavioral therapy.
 We will specifically discuss 7 cognitive blocks that can create resistance to making behavioral changes.

 I explained to Keith and Natalie that experiencing resistance to behavioral change is normal and natural.
 I stated, "experiencing resistance does not mean that you’re a bad person, or that you don’t want to improve your relationship.
 Instead, resistance usually means that you have some deep-wired assumptions that are getting in your way."

 -- Cognitive Block # 1 - "I Don't Have the Right"

 I stated, "this cognitive block prevents partners from finding out whether their partner is willing to respond to their grievances, and robs their partner of a chance to make things right.
 If you experience this belief, try to think about why it is so hard for you to request something from your partner.
 When did you first experience a feeling of the lack of entitlement.
 Did a parent punish me when I tried to speak up?
 Did someone teach me not to ‘burden’ others with my needs?"

 -- Cognitive Block # 2 - "It's Better to Keep my Dissatisfaction to Myself"